EperezOk/formal-verification-imp/README.md

 - `#assume` is used to specify an assumption that restricts the possible values of a variable.
 - `#assert` is used to specify a property that we want to verify.

+Both directives can take any boolean expression as an argument, including expressions that involve multiple variables.

 To verify the properties in the `inline-spec.imp` program, we can use the `runZ3InlineSpecExample` function:

 ```hs